httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    2. Append "=" to output.
    3. If member-value is an array, append the result of applying Serialising an Inner List ({{ser-innerlist}}) with member-value to output.
    4. Otherwise, append the result of applying Serializing an Item ({{ser-item}}) with member-value to output.
-   5. Append the result of Serializing Parameters {{ser-params}} with parameters to output.
-   8. If more members remain in input_dictionary:
+   5. If more members remain in input_dictionary:
       1. Append a COMMA to output.
       2. Append a single WS to output.
 3. Return output.

 ### Serializing an Item {#ser-item}

+Given an item bare_item and parameters item_parameters as input, return an ASCII string suitable for use in a HTTP header value.

+1. Let output be an empty string.
+2. Append the result of applying Serializing a Bare Item {{ser-bare-item}} with bare_item to output.
+3. Append the result of applying Serializing Parameters {{ser-params}} with item_parameters to output.
+4. Return output.

+#### Serialising a Bare Item {#ser-bare-item}

 Given an item as input_item, return an ASCII string suitable for use in a HTTP header value.